BCDA-APS/gestalt/docs/nodes/widgets.md

 ---

-The list of recognized CSS Widgets is as follows: "ActionButton", "Arc", "Array", "BooleanButton", "ByteMonitor", "CheckBox", "ComboBox", "DataBrowser", "Ellipse", "EmbeddedDisplay", "FileSelector", "Image", "LEDMultiState", "Label", "Meter", "NavigationTabs", "Picture", "Polygon", "Polyline", "ProgressBar", "RadioButton", "Rectangle", "ScaledSlider", "Scrollbar", "SlideButton", "Spinner", "StripChart", "Symbol", "Table", "Tabs", "Tank", "TextEntry", "TextSymbol", "TextUpdate", "Thermometer", "ThreeDViewer", "WebBrowser", and "XYPlot".
+The list of recognized CSS Widgets is as follows: "ActionButton", "Array", "BooleanButton", "CheckBox", "ComboBox", "DataBrowser", "EmbeddedDisplay", "FileSelector", "LEDMultiState", "Label", "Meter", "NavigationTabs", "Picture", "Polyline", "ProgressBar", "RadioButton", "ScaledSlider", "Scrollbar", "SlideButton", "Spinner", "StripChart", "Symbol", "Table", "Tabs", "Tank", "TextEntry", "TextSymbol", "TextUpdate", "Thermometer", "ThreeDViewer", "WebBrowser", and "XYPlot".

 Attributes are set using the name of the function used by phoebusgen.
 For example, a label's `Auto Size` field in CSS-Phoebus would be set with the `auto_size` attribute in Gestalt.